 In March 2018 her second crime novel, Death Cup, is published.

-Irna's latest crime novel, Blood Stone, was published in March 2020.
+Irna's third crime novel, Blood Stone, was published in March 2020.